remult/remult/docs/tutorials/react/validation.md

    }
    ```

-After the browser refreshes, try creating a new `task` or saving an existing one without title - the "Should not be empty" error message is displayed.
+After the browser refreshes, try creating a new `task` or saving an existing one with an empty title - the *"Should not be empty"* error message is displayed.

 ### Implicit server-side validation
 The validation code we've added is called by Remult on the server-side to validate any API calls attempting to modify the `title` field.